NishanthGowda007/EnergyScoreSystem/README.md

 4.Navigate to the project folder: cd EnergyScoreSystem

-3.Run the Python script for Approach 2: python approach2.py
+5.Run the Python script for Approach 2: python approach2.py

-The energy score for each row in the dataset will be calculated and saved in a new file called energy_score_results1.csv.
+6.The energy score for each row in the dataset will be calculated and saved in a new file called energy_score_results1.csv.